-7.20 In addition to the requirement to provide replacement sports facilities for those being lost on the site, the proposed new residential development on this site (and the other existing schools sites) would generate its own needs for community and sports facilities which, if not met by the development, would place additional pressures on existing facilities in the local area.
+- 7.24 In addition to the requirement to provide replacement community and sports facilities for those being lost on the site, the proposed new residential development on this site (and the other existing schools sites) would generate its own needs for community and sports facilities which if not met by the development, would place additional pressures on existing facilities in the local area. - 7.25 In respect of indoor sports facilities, the applicants propose that the additional needs of the residential developments would be met by making the new indoor facilities at the Whittington Way site available for community use.
+Sport England consider this to be acceptable, as the new indoor facilities would provide for more facilities than the combined additional demand generated by the three sites proposed for residential development.